-Your Bearer Secret Key is used to authenticate your application with Bearer when setting up the Bearer Agent.
-The Secret key is intended to used from server side only.
+Your Bearer App Key is used to authenticate your application with Bearer when setting up the Bearer Agent.
+The App key is intended to used from the server-side only.

 The Bearer Agent automatically detects the environment based on your configuration.
 You can view a list of all detected environments, adjust their color, and enable or disable their logging here.
 If you'd like to disable the auto-detection of new environments, toggle the detection as shown below.

 Each environment can be further configured by selecting the Settings link.
 Here you can choose how the environment, and it's agent, will interact with the dashboard.
 Here you can toggle:

 Whether all newly detected APIs are active by default.

 Whether to log payloads of all newly detected APIs by default.

 If you'd like notifications when agents are down or outdated.

 New environment names can be configured when setting up the agent.
 See the configuration settings for each agent for details on setting the environment name.

 Tags are a great way to group APIs within your application.
 You can view an overview of all tags, their affected APIs, and remove tags from this section.